KDAB/cxx-qt/book/src/getting-started/2-our-first-cxx-qt-module.md

 ```bash
 cargo new --lib cxx-qt-getting-started
 ```
+Note the `--lib` option here.
+It is important that we create a static library in Rust, rather than an executable.

 As outlined in the previous section, to define a new QObject subclass, we'll need to create a Rust module.
 So let's go into the `src/lib.rs` file.